When we received Named Clothing patterns, I immediately knew I was going to make some models from their collection!

 I made Taika in size 36.

 The measurements are well respected in the size chart.
-Since it is a fitted dress, I invite you to select the larger size if you are between two sizes.
-It is a model not to size down.
+Since it is a fitted dress, I recommend choosing the larger size if you are between two sizes.
+This is a model not to size down.

 - 1h to assemble my pattern and cut the paper pieces